Best Micro SD Card

 All of this performance doesn't come for free, as the SanDisk Extreme Pro is noticeably more expensive than the average card on the market.
 However, that price difference is relatively small in comparison to the performance benefits.
 We think the small extra cost will be well worth it for most people considering the reliability and versatility afforded by the extra speed.

 Unless you're using a fancy camera drone or dabbling in advanced photography techniques, chances are you can get away with a less than agile card.
 If that's the case, we think the Samsung 32GB EVO Select MicroSDHC offers a great value.
 Though its maximum measured write speed of 35 mb/s is only mediocre, it is more than fast enough for most tasks.
 In fact, in our tests, it was easily able to record 4K video and even shoot bursts of RAW images for a short period, so you shouldn't have any issues using it in a phone or security camera.
-The card also carries a guarantee of being water, shock, temperature, and X-ray proof.
 You get all this at a relatively good value, particularly if you're shopping for some of the higher-capacity options.

 Across the board, the EVO Select posted below-average speeds in our tests.
 In a functional sense, this mostly showed up in our RAW image burst tests, where the EVO Select could only shoot for a few seconds before getting bogged down.
 Its specs are also such that the software of speed-sensitive things like drones may not be compatible.
-Finally, its limited 10-year warranty that excludes "write intensive" uses like dash cameras is less generous than most.
 Despite these drawbacks, the EVO Select still provides a good bang for the buck.

 The lack of a standard SD card converter is the main drawback of this card.
 We think the need to purchase a converter separately in order to use a full-sized SD card reader is a bit of a pain.
 However, if you're sure you'll only be using the card in your phone or tablet, the lack of an extra piece of plastic could be a pleasant surprise.
 For phone or tablet storage expansion, you can't do much better than the SanDisk 128GB MicroSDXC for Nintendo Switch.